 Federal law that governs student financial aid has criteria that must be met in order for a student to be considered independent.
 Questions #46 thru #58 on the FAFSA addresses a student's dependent or independent status. https://studentaid.ed.gov/sa/fafsa/filling-out/dependency

-Yes, if you have Pell Grant or Direct Student Loan eligibility for the award year remaining.
+It could, if you have any Pell Grant or Direct Student Loan eligibility remaining for the award year.
 Collin awards the full annual eligibility for grants and loans during the fall and spring semesters.
-You may have used all of your eligibility, check with one or our offices to determine if you have eligibility left for the summer terms.
+However, if you didn't go full time, or didn't accept the full amount of your loans, you may have eligibility remaining for the summer.
+To be certain, check with one of our offices to determine if you have eligibility left for the summer terms.

 To qualify for FWS you have to show financial need, be enrolled at least half-time in an eligible program, be an eligible U.S. citizen or eligible non-citizen, and be making Satisfactory Academic Progress.

 Collin College does have private loans available, the interest rates and terms vary

 by lender.
 We encourage students to consider private loans as an option only if they